yarisvt/tyk-docs/tyk-docs/content/distributed-tracing/zipkin.md

 Zipkin is a distributed tracing system.
 It helps gather timing data needed to troubleshoot latency problems in service architectures.

-To enable this tracer, you need to have a working zipkin server.
+To enable this tracer, you need to have a working Zipkin server.

 ## Configuring